 I'm raising my hand to suggest that there is definitely something more.
 Swift and Perry already made amends in May of 2018, when Perry sent Swift a literal olive branch as a "sorry for shading you on Twitter" gift, and Swift added "Never Really Over" to her playlist weeks ago.
 Why would Swift randomly give Perry a plate of cookies, if it were not to suggest something more between the two stars?

 Swift's highly-anticipated seventh album has yet to score a release date, nor have we heard much about her follow up to single "ME!"
 What if the reason is because Swift is gearing up for a duet of sorts with Perry?
 "ME!" is a collaboration with Brendon Urie of Panic!
-At the Disco, so perhaps Swift's next album will feature duets with all her favorite artists — which, as her Apple Music playlist suggests, now includes Perry.
+At the Disco, so perhaps Swift's next album will feature duets with all her favourite artists — which, as her Apple Music playlist suggests, now includes Perry.

 Would it be crazy to think that "Peace At Last" is the name of Swift and Perry's first-ever collab?
 Could fans who watched these frenemies become friends really get so lucky?

 Forget cookies: This is the real treat we need.
 (But if Swift wants to send some freshly baked chocolate chip cookies our way, well, don't hate that.)